Welcome from Division Head Nola-rae Cronan

 - State-of-the-art technologies integrated into the curriculum

 - A wide variety of electives

 - A robust array of fine arts classes

 Our experiential, inquiry-based curriculum challenges students to engage deeply in independent critical thinking and sophisticated analysis of complex material.
 Your child develops the specific intellectual, collaborative, and technology skills all students need for the next leg of their academic journey.

-State-of-the-art technologies integrated into the curriculum—including a 1:1 iPad program, Chromebook and Mac Air programs, multi-platform laptops, and an Innovation Lab with a 3-D printer—ensure that your child uses technology as an effective learning tool, rather than an end in itself.
-Children create digital portfolios, complete a digital citizenship program to learn online responsibility, and build foundational computer science skills.
+State-of-the-art technologies integrated into the curriculum—including a 1:1 Chromebook program and an Innovation Lab with 3-D printers—ensure that your child uses technology as an effective learning tool, rather than an end in itself.
+Children create digital portfolios, complete a digital leadership program to learn online responsibility, and build foundational computer science skills.

 Increasingly intensive foreign language instruction shapes your child as a true citizen of the world.
 While Spanish forms part of the curriculum starting in preschool, by Middle School students speak with notably greater comfort and fluency in Spanish, French, and/or Chinese, with many earning gold and silver honors in national competitions.

 A carefully designed outplacement process, offering individual counseling, test prep classes, and mock interviews, guides your eighth-grader to confidently choose and apply to best-fit high schools, creating a powerful reset point as your child enters high school.
 The division head works closely with area high schools to help find the right place for each student, and advocates for all Langley students with the schools of their choice.